 Where substances subject to REACH registration have been registered under EU REACH prior to 31 December 2020 or under UK REACH after 31 December 2020, GB CLP notification is deemed to have been fulfilled.

-Submit a new GB CLP notification
+- submit a new GB CLP notification

-You can submit a new notification online.
+How to submit a new GB CLP notification

 You will need the following information to complete the notification:

 - name, address and contact details of notifier

 - identity of substance: Chemical name, IUPAC name, EC number and name, CAS number and name, alternative chemical name (if the IUPAC name is claimed confidential) molecular/structural formula, nature of substance (i.e., mono-constituent, multi-constituent or UVCB), composition (i.e., purity, impurities and/or additives that contribute to the classification)

 - classification: hazard class and category code(s); hazard statement code(s); indication if the substance has mandatory classification and labelling and whether the classification is affected by impurities and/or additives